Code-Institute-Submissions/milestone1-4/README.md

 The 'Join our Society here!' modal is on all pages to entice potential members to sign up.
-The form on the contact page is not fully functional in that it doesn't alert anyone from the Webteam that a form has being filled nor do they fill a database.
+The form on the contact page is not fully functional in that it doesn't alert anyone from the Webteam that a form has being filled nor does it fill a database.
 All social icons are functional and direct the user to three different pages.